Tamminiemi

 Tamminiemi (Villa Ekudden; lit.
 'Oak Cape') is a villa and house museum located in the Meilahti district of Helsinki, Finland.
 It was one of the three official residences of the President of Finland, from 1940 to 1982.
-From 1956, until his death, it served as the residence of President Urho Kekkonen.
+From 1956, until his death in 1986, it served as the residence of President Urho Kekkonen.
 Since 1987, it has been the Urho Kekkonen Museum.
 Tamminiemi is located in a park by the sea.
-It's floor area is about 450 m2; living quarters comprise the first two floors while the third floor is dedicated to office space.
+Its floor area is about 450 m2; living quarters comprise the first two floors while the third floor is dedicated to office space.

 Early history

 Designed by the Finnish Art Nouveau architects Sigurd Frosterus and Gustaf Strengell, the Jugendstil villa was built in 1904 for the Danish-born businessman Jörgen Nissen.
 The villa was later owned or rented by a number of individuals, before being acquired by the publisher and artistic patron Amos Anderson in 1924 with the intention of moving there from central Helsinki and had it renovated.
 However, Anderson felt lonely in Tamminiemi and stayed in his apartment and rented out Tamminiemi.

 President Kyösti Kallio, with whom Anderson had befriended, suggested that Tamminiemi be donated to the "poor state" as the President's residence.
 Anderson agreed to donate the house to the state in 1940 on condition that the City of Helsinki extended the lease on the plot, which would have expired in 1942.
 Anderson also undertook to pay for the necessary renovation of the house.
-However, Kyösti Kallio did not get to live in Tamminiemi.
-He died while President in December 1940, having tendered his resignation three weeks earlier for health reasons.
+However, President Kallio never had the opportunity to reside in Tamminiemi.
+He died in December 1940 during his presidency, on what would have been his final day in office.
+Three weeks prior, he had tendered his resignation for health reasons.